ManasaMadiraju/ai201-project2-fitfindr-starter/README.md

 print(create_fit_card('', results[0]))
 "
 ```
-Returns the error message string without raising.

 ---

 ## Stretch Features

 ### Retry with fallback
-When `search_listings` returns empty **and** the user specified a size, the agent retries with the size filter removed.
-On success it sets `session["retry_note"]` and surfaces a warning in the listing panel.
-If still empty after retry, the agent exits early with an actionable error.
+When the search comes back empty and the user gave a size, the agent automatically retries without the size filter.
+If that works, it shows a warning at the top of the listing panel so the user knows the size constraint was loosened.
+If it still finds nothing, it shows an error and stops.

-### Price comparison (`compare_price`)
+### Price comparison
-Called in Step 6 immediately after selecting the top result.
-Finds comparable listings (same category + overlapping style tags), computes their average price, and labels the item ✅ Great Deal, 👍 Fair Price, or ⚠️ Overpriced.
-The verdict is embedded in the listing panel alongside the item details.
+After finding an item, the agent compares its price to similar listings in the dataset.
+It finds listings in the same category with overlapping style tags and averages their prices.
+Then it labels the item as a great deal, fair price, or overpriced.
+The result shows up in the listing panel with an emoji.

-### Trend awareness (`get_trending_styles`)
+### Trend awareness
-Called in Step 3 on every query — before the search, so trend context is available even on the no-results path.
-Counts style tag frequency across the dataset (filtered by size when provided) and returns the top 5 trending styles with listing counts and example items.
-Displayed in the dedicated **🔥 Trending right now** panel.
+Before the search runs, the agent counts which style tags appear most often in the dataset (filtered by size if one was given).
+It shows the top 5 in a dedicated panel.
+This runs on every query, even if the search finds nothing.

-### Style profile memory (`memory.py`)
+### Style profile memory
-`save_style_profile(wardrobe)` writes the user's wardrobe dict + a timestamp to `data/style_profile.json`. `load_style_profile()` reads it back.
-The UI exposes a **💾 Save current wardrobe** button and a **Saved profile** wardrobe option that loads the persisted wardrobe automatically on the next session.
+You can save your wardrobe to a file using the save button in the UI.
+Next time you open the app, a "Saved profile" option appears and loads your wardrobe automatically.
+The save and load functions are in `memory.py` and catch any errors so they never crash the app.

 ---

 ## Spec Reflection

-**One way the spec helped:** Writing the error handling table in `planning.md` before touching any code forced a concrete decision about what each tool should return on failure (an informative string vs. an exception vs. `None`).
-That decision — *always return a string from suggest_outfit and create_fit_card* — made the planning loop much simpler to write because it never needed to check whether the tool output was truthy before proceeding.

-**One way implementation diverged from the spec:** The initial spec described query parsing as a single regex pass.
-In practice, extracting max_price and size in separate passes (price first, then size, operating on a progressively cleaned string) was necessary to avoid capturing price digits as size values (e.g., "$30" triggering a size match on "30").
-The spec described the intent correctly but underspecified the ordering dependency between the two extractions.
+The spec helped most with error handling.
+Before writing any code, I had to decide what each tool should return when something goes wrong — a string, an empty list, None, or an exception.
+Deciding up front that `suggest_outfit` and `create_fit_card` should always return a string (never raise) made the planning loop a lot simpler.
+I didn't have to add extra checks every time I called those tools.

+One thing that didn't go as planned was the query parsing.
+I originally thought I could extract the price and size in one regex pass.
+In practice that didn't work — the price number would sometimes get matched as a size (e.g., "$30" matching "30" as a size).
+I had to do it in two separate passes: extract and remove the price first, then look for the size in what's left.

 ---

 ## AI Usage

-### Instance 1 — Implementing `search_listings`
+### search_listings implementation
-I gave Claude the Tool 1 spec block from `planning.md` (inputs with types, return value structure including all field names, failure mode requiring `[]` not exception, and the keyword-scoring approach).
-I asked it to implement the function using `load_listings()` and regex-based tokenization.
-The generated code matched the spec on filtering and scoring but used a single combined regex on all text fields at once.
-I revised it to build a list of text parts and join them, which is easier to read and extend.
-I also added the noise-word set to prevent common words ("I", "for", "a") from inflating scores on every listing.
+I gave Claude the Tool 1 section from planning.md — the inputs, what it should return, and what to do on no results — and asked it to implement the function using `load_listings()`.
+The generated code mostly matched the spec but used one big regex on all text fields combined.
+I split that into a list of separate fields and joined them, which is easier to follow.
+I also added a set of noise words to filter out ("a", "the", "for", etc.) because without it, those words were matching every single listing and inflating scores.

-### Instance 2 — Implementing the planning loop
+### Planning loop implementation
-I gave Claude the full Architecture diagram from `planning.md` plus the Planning Loop and State Management sections.
-I asked it to implement `run_agent()` and `_parse_query()`.
-The generated planning loop matched the conditional branching I designed.
-However, the generated `_parse_query` used a single combined regex that sometimes captured size digits from the price match.
-I fixed the ordering: extract and remove price first, then search the cleaned string for size — which matched the approach I'd noted in the spec reflection above.
+I gave Claude the architecture diagram and the planning loop section from planning.md and asked it to implement `run_agent()`.
+The loop logic came out correct — it branched on empty results and passed state through the session dict.
+But `_parse_query()` had a bug where the price number was sometimes getting caught by the size regex.
+I fixed it by running the two extractions in order — price first, then size on the cleaned string.

-### Instance 3 — Writing pytest tests
+### Writing tests
-I gave Claude the three tool specs (inputs, return values, all three failure modes) and asked it to write pytest tests covering at least one test per failure mode.
-The generated tests covered the happy path and the three documented failure modes.
-I added two additional tests: `test_search_no_size_filter_returns_more` (to verify that removing size filter genuinely expands results) and `test_search_result_structure` (to verify every result dict has the required fields), because these would catch regressions if the data loader changed.
+I gave Claude the specs for all three tools and asked for pytest tests covering the failure modes.
+The generated tests covered the basics.
+I added `test_search_result_structure` to make sure every result dict has all the required fields, and `test_search_no_size_filter_returns_more` to confirm that removing the size filter actually expands results — both would catch real regressions.